SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 <details>
     <summary>Where do students see their grades?</summary>
     <p>
-        Since <em>scuola media</em>, an online school register, called <em>registro elettronico</em>, is used to write down and organize grades for each a subject.
+        Since <em>scuola media</em>, an online school register, called <em>registro elettronico</em>, is used to write down and organize grades for each subject.
 This way, parents can see whenever they want their children's academic performance.
     </p>
     <p>
-        Starting from <em>superiori</em>, students gain access to the register, too, and it starts to be more and more important: it not only contains grades, but also information on homework, tests, important communications, number of absences at school, meetings with teachers and much more.
+        Starting from <em>superiori</em>, students gain access to the register, too, and it starts to be more and more important: it not only contains grades but also information on homework, tests, important communications, number of absences at school, meetings with teachers and much more.
 It becomes essential for the students.
     </p>
     <p>
         The most common online register used in upper secondary schools in Italy is called ClasseViva by Spaggiari.
 It's available both on the web and by installing a dedicated app on the smartphone.
-It the one that my school uses, too, and it looks something like this:
+It's the one that my school uses, too, and it looks something like this:
     </p>
     <img src="/sm_blog/assets/images/how-school-works-in-italy-images/register.png" alt="School register">
     <span class="caption">The ClasseViva school register with its UI and features (with translation).</span>